-The absolute position property is one of four main position types available within Divi’s new position options.
+The absolute position property is one of four main position types available within Divi and its new position options.
 In this tutorial, we will explore what it means to give an element an absolute position in Divi and how you can use it to your advantage when designing Divi sites.

-- An Overview of Divi’s Four Types of Positioning
+- 1 Overview of Divi’s Four Types of Positioning

-- How the Absolute Position “Positions” an Element in Divi
+- 2 How the Absolute Position “positions” an element in Divi

-- Benefits and Drawbacks of using the Absolute Position in Divi
+- 3 Benefits and Drawbacks of Using the Absolute Position in Divi

 Overview of Divi’s Four Types of Positioning